jcreaner92/DatabricksAutomation/README.md

 <br>

 - Fork this repository, ensuring the project name is DatabricksAutomation
+- In your Forked Repo, click on 'Actions' and then 'Enable'
 - Within your VS Code , "View" --> "Command Pallette" --> "Git: Clone" --> Select <yourUserName>/DatabricksAutoamtion
 </details>